gauthamvr/AI-JobFinder-Indeed/README.md

 ## Recommendations:

 - Monitor the first few runs to handle pop-ups, verifications, etc.
+- Using an IDE like PyCharm is recommended.
+CMD fails occassionally.
 - **Be responsible** to avoid overloading Indeed's site.
 - If a verification page appears, the program might fail, so it's recommended to use a Chrome profile.
 Captchas will require manual intervention.